theMK2k/Media-Hoarder/README.md

 ## Download and Install

-Downloads are availbale at [releases](https://github.com/theMK2k/Media-Hoarder/releases).
+Downloads are available at [releases](https://github.com/theMK2k/Media-Hoarder/releases).

 Currently **Media Hoarder** comes as: